x-codingman/KOM/README.md

 # KOM Experiments

-This repository contains the data required to reproduce the experiments described in our USENIX 2025 paper: The Cost of Performance: Breaking ThreadX with Kernel Object Masquerading Attacks.
+This repository is intended for artifact evaluation and contains the necessary data to reproduce the experiments described in our USENIX 2025 paper:  *The Cost of Performance: Breaking ThreadX with Kernel Object Masquerading Attacks* .

-In this repository, we give the intructions to reproduce the experiments of symbolic exeucution and Proof of Concept(PoC) mentioned in the paper.
+In this repository, we provide instructions to reproduce the symbolic execution experiments and Proof of Concept (PoC) mentioned in the paper.
+To facilitate the evaluation process, we also offer corresponding Docker images, allowing users to set up the experiment environment and perform the related experiments with ease.

 ## Requirements